Touch the palm of your hand with their nose from an inch away

 Hold your fist against your chest.

-Say the cue "Touch" and sweep your hand down in front of your dog's face - no more than 3" away from them.
+Say the cue "Touch" and sweep your hand down in front of your dog's face - no more than an inch or two away from them.

-The movement of your hand should draw your dog to it.
+The movement of your hand will draw your dog to it.

-When their nose touches the palm of your hand, say "Yes!"
+When their nose touches the palm of your hand, say "Good!"

 Get a treat from your bag and give it to them.